ekliao/EricLiaoDigitalGarden/src/site/notes/Nuphy Air75 (mechanical wireless multi-device keyboard).md

 - Indicator lights (both sides): `FN + / + up/down arrow`
 - RGB lights: `FN + H (Halo) + up/down arrow`

+## Windows

+- Use `CTRL-CMD` to effect the CTRL key on the Windows VM
+	- e.g. `CTRL-CMD-R` to start OCR on selected pages in FineReader